Matt-Jones-Developer/ultimate_password_generator/README.md

     <img src="assets/images/keyng-icon_sml.png" alt="Logo" width="80" height="80">
   </a>

+#
-<h2 align="center">Professional Password Generator</h2>
+<h2 align="center">Ultimate Password Generator</h2>

   <p align="center">
-    A simple GUI that a allows a user to create a unique password.
-Coded in JS with HTML and CSS GUI.
+    A simple webapp that a allows a user to create a unique password.
+They can also log-in and change their username.
+    Coded in vanilla JavaScript with an HTML and CSS interactive GUI.
     <br />
     <a href="https://github.com/Matt-Jones-Developer/password_generator/"><strong>Explore the docs »</strong></a>
     <br />